konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 ## Cleaning

-To destroy all resources you created, you just need to run :
+To destroy all resources you created, you just need to run:

 ```consol
 kubectl delete nificlusters.nifi.orange.com securednificluster -n nifi